 Usually marbled or striped foliage, flowering later than those in the Kaufmanniana group.
 Leaves usually spread out and bend down toward the ground.
 Almost permanent variety, coming up year after year.
 These have large brightly coloured flowers.

-Browse our collection of tulip bulbs to discover your own favourites.
-On each of our Tulip product pages you'll see the 'Group' listed in the further details section.
+Browse our tulip bulbs and tulip collections to discover your own favourites.
+On each of our tulip product pages you'll see the 'Group' listed in the details section.